The State of our Wetlands

 Additional Resources

-Explore the following resources to learn more about forested ecosystems on Galiano Island.
+Explore the following resources to learn more about the restoration of wetland ecosystems on Galiano Island.